ionic-team/stencil-site/src/docs-md/reference/config.md

+---
+title: Stencil Config
+description: Stencil has a number of add-ons that you can use with the build process.
+contributors:
+  - jthoms1
+---
 # Stencil Config

 In most cases, the `stencil.config.ts` file does not require any customization since Stencil comes with great default values out-of-the-box.
 In general, it's preferred to keep the config as minimal as possible.
 In fact, you could even delete the `stencil.config.ts` file entirely and an app would compile just fine.
 But at the same time, the compiler can be configured at the lowest levels using this config.
 Below are the many *optional* config properties.